ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription.md

   * a signed TPM quote that contains at least the PCRs from the \<establish-subscription\> RPC are included in a \<tpm12-attestation\> or \<tpm20-attestation\>).
 This quote must have included the nonce provided at time(NS).

 * time(VG',EG') – this occurs when a PCR is extended subsequent to time(EG).
 Immediately after the extension, the following information needs to be pushed to the Verifier:
-  * any values extended into a PCR of interest, and
+  * any values extended into a PCR of interest,
-  * a signed TPM Quote showing the result the PCR extension.
+  * a signed TPM Quote showing the result the PCR extension, and
+  * and a handle (see Section 6. in {{-rats-models}}, which is either the initially received nonce or a more recently received Epoch ID (see Section 10.3. in {{-rats-arch}} that contains a new nonce or equivalent qualified data.

 ## Continuously Verifying Freshness